 If you just want to set up an ISA & don’t want to consider ‘the bigger picture’, then you’re probably best working with a financial advisor.
 But if you want to take control of your finances and have a plan for your future, then financial planning is the way to go.

 Our experience is that most people think they want a financial advisor, but what they need is a financial planner.
 Nobody is looking to invest money for the sake of it, there’s normally a reason there.
-They know that their financial planner is on the same side of the table as them, working with them to help move them closer towards their goals and aims in life.
+Working with a financial planner will provide clarity on where you are today and where you want to be, ensuring that any advice is in your best interests.

 If you want someone who really understands financial advice & planning, then you should consider hiring a Certified Financial Planner (CFP).
 This is the hallmark of global standards in financial planning.

 At Frazer James, we provide financial planning and advice.
 If you would like to know more, feel free to schedule an initial financial consultation.

 James Mackay, Independent Financial Adviser in Bristol

 P.s – here is a short client story about the differences between a financial planner and a financial adviser.

 About us: Frazer James Financial Advisers is a financial advisor, based in Clifton, Bristol.
 As an independent financial adviser, we’re able to provide independent and unbiased financial advice.
 We provide independent financial advice, pension advice, investment advice, inheritance tax planning and insurance advice.